(x) Provisions, Contingent Liabilities and Contingent Assets

 Increase or decrease in multiple will result in increase or decrease in valuation.

-38 Financial risk management objectives and policies
+39 Financial risk management objectives and policies

 Market risk

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises 3 types of risk: interest rate risk and currency risk.
-Financial instruments affected by market risk includes loans, Investment in units of mutual fund, and borrowings.
+Market risk Is the risk that the fair value of future cash flows of a financial Instrument will fluctuate because of changes In market prices Market risk comprises 3 types of risk: interest rate risk and currency risk Financial instruments affected by market risk includes loans, Investment in units of mutual fund, and borrowings.

 Interest rate risk